 In 1943, James passed away.
 Alma continued to work the farm with some assistance of her children and grandchildren.
 The family then began selling off small parcels of the land.
 The remaining acreage was rented to the Croft family, who farmed it from the 1950’s until the 1970’s.
 After Alma passed away in 1955, Mildred used the house as her summer home.
 The first indoor bathroom was added at this time.
 When Mildred retired from teaching in 1964, she had the rest of the home extensively remodeled.
 In 1965 Mildred returned to her Wixom home permanently, where she became an active member of the community.
 Harold passed away in 1993; Mildred died the following year.
 Matthew, Mary Jane, John, James, Alma, and Mildred are buried in Wixom Cemetery.
 The Gibson family had farmed the land for more than 90 years; it was used as a farm for over 110 years.

 The home and surrounding 3.31 acres were purchased by the City of Wixom 1n 1995.
+In 2019, a sign describing the history of the Gibson family was placed in front of the Gibson House.
+It was made possible by a donation from Gloria Gibson.
 Today, Gibson Park is one of the City of Wixom’s popular attractions.
-It is the site of the Annual Founder’s Day celebration, a fun family event held every May.
-The park is also home to a Community Garden, where local residents plant and harvest their own vegetables, fruit, herbs and flowers each growing season.
+The park is home to a Community Garden, where local residents plant and harvest their own vegetables, fruit, herbs and flowers each growing season.
 Park benches dot the Gibson Park landscape, as an invitation to visitors.
 Gibson House is home to the Wixom Historical Society.
 The Society displays local artifacts in the home, and hosts programs and events there.

 The Hopkins Barn, often referred to as the Munshaw Barn, is located on Pontiac Trail east of Wixom’s Community Center.
 The barn’s classic gambrel roof recalls a bygone era when Wixom was an agricultural community.
 It was built by Adelbert Hopkins in 1916, when he was 60 years old.
 Adelbert and his wife Lucy (nee Baker) had purchased the property in 1910, which at the time included a home and several acres of land.
 The family used the barn to store farm equipment and to shelter their horses.